A page on our trips to Walt Disney World

 A Decade (plus) of Disney Trips

-While we liked taking the trailer in May and camping, some of our later trips were in December, and so taking the trailer was somewhat impractical as it would have required dewinterizing the unit in warmer climates and towing through some awful winter weather (namely the mountains of Pennsylvania and Virginia) to get there.
+While we liked taking the trailer in May and camping, many of our later trips were in December, and so taking the trailer was somewhat impractical as it would have required dewinterizing the unit in warmer climates and towing through some awful winter weather (namely the mountains of Pennsylvania and Virginia) to get there.
 On various trips we've stayed at Pop Century, All Star Movies, Port Orleans Riverside, Port Orleans French Quarter, and in the wilderness cabins at Fort Wilderness: hardly 'roughing it', these cabins feature air conditioning and a dishwasher!

 Our First Trip as a Family: 2001